cheuk-fung/Programming-Challenges/OJ/SGU/sgu-notes-12x.markdown

 "sum of fibonacci 1 to 41" then it returned
 $\sum\_{n = 1}^{40}F\_n = 267914295$ to me.
 Hence I knew that an *int*
 is enough to represent the answer.

+124\.
+Broken line
+I didn't mention that all segments are parallel to coordinate axes until I got an AC, which led me to write a generic but a bit complex algorithm....

+1. Sort all segment endpoints in clockwise or anticlockwise order to form a *cycle*.
+Actually, I found an Eulerian path among these points.
+2. If the point belongs to the broken line, return "BORDER".
+3. If the absolute value of the sum of angles of the given point and every two consecutive endpoints in the sorted cycle (angles maybe either positive or *negtive*) equals $2\pi$, return "INSIDE", otherwise "OUTSIDE".